panesbelpois/pyramid-tutorials-123140137/15_advanced_view_classes/README.md

 ### 5. **There is also a `request.route_path` API.
 How does this differ from `request.route_url`?**

-**Jawaban**: Kedua API menghasilkan URL/path untuk named routes, tapi dengan perbedaan:
+Kedua API menghasilkan URL/path untuk named routes, tapi dengan perbedaan:

 | Fitur | `route_url()` | `route_path()` |
 |-------|-------------|-----------------|